Brand development that increases sales velocity, guaranteed.

 Major Worst Rebranding Examples

 There are hundreds, if not thousands, of failed rebrand strategies.
-Many companies have experienced a significant drop in their sales, market share, and brand identity.
-Here are some of the significant rebranding examples that have turned into disasters.
+Many companies have experienced significant declines in sales, market share, and brand identity.
+Here are some significant rebranding examples that turned into disasters.

 Tropicana’s Packaging Redesign Disaster

-Another well-known rebranding example that could have done better is the Tropicana’s rebrand.
-In 2009, the company hired Arnell’s group for its packaging redesign.
-The company aimed to squeeze a new look into its brand.
+Another well-known rebranding example that could have done better is Tropicana’s rebrand.
+In 2009, the company hired Arnell’s group to redesign its packaging.
+The company aimed to give its brand a new look.
 But little did they know their efforts would become a classic example of bad branding.

 The company released a new visual identity that completely overhauled its graphic design.
 When rebranding package design, the company replaced familiar imagery with something meant to be modern but ended up unrecognizable to their loyal customers.